tfabris/BlueGigaEmpeg/README.md

 connection.

-If you are doing any debugging/troubleshooting indoors, then it is also possible to use the empeg's 12v AC adapter power supply, connected to the player's AC adapter input.
+If you are doing any debugging/troubleshooting indoors, then it is also possible to use the empeg's 12v AC adapter, connected to the player's AC adapter input.
 However, a sled wiring harness is still needed, because the BlueGigaEmpeg module must connect through the tuner module connector in order to function.

 Make sure the empeg is not in "sleep" mode, since power to the tuner module connector is turned off in sleep mode.